TO THE GIRL

 Do regrettable things.

 Leave a LEGACY OF KINDNESS wherever you go in life.

 LAUGH every day.
-Laugh at yourselves and never at the expense of others.
+Laugh at yourself and never at the expense of others.

 Girl, you be YOU.
 There is nothing more beautiful.